quic-xiaolee/qrb_ros_tensor_process/cv_tensor_process/cv_tensor_common_process/README.md

 ## 🚀 Usage

 The following ROS launch file shows minimal launch file example to get started.
-> It doesn't perform any operations by itself.
+> This minimal launch example alone does not perform any operation.
 You still need to provide an image topic and add ROS nodes for tensor processing to build a complete and functional pipeline.
 ```python
 from launch import LaunchDescription
 from launch.actions import DeclareLaunchArgument